njray/markdown-test/happy-paths/Mass ingestion and analysis of articles example scenario.md

 ## Architecture

+Original
 ![Architecture of a machine learning model for training movie recommendations][architecture]

+Number 2
+![Architecture of a machine learning model for training movie recommendations][architecture2]

+Number 3
+![Architecture of a machine learning model for training movie recommendations][architecture3]

 The data flows through the solution as follows: